tamlablinz/RAVE_PCA/README.md

 **Running the Visualization GUI:**

-Launch the Pygame-based GUI by specifying the path to the PCA JSON file:
+Launch the GUI by specifying the path to the PCA JSON file:

 ```bash
 python gui.py --pca_json path/to/your_pca_mapping.json